Bee Edge AI

 At its core, the Bee was designed with a modular, plug-in architecture, making it fast and easy to deploy workloads.
 Starting today, we’re unlocking three powerful capabilities for developers.

-Models are deployed via OTA (over-the-air) updates using Bee Maps’ geo-targeted infrastructure.
-You can push models to specific devices by region—at the country, state, or metro level—optimizing inference and data coverage based on your operational needs.
+Deploy models via OTA (over-the-air) using Bee Maps’ geo-targeted infrastructure.
+You can push to specific devices by region—country, state, or metro—allowing you to target detections based on where and what you need to capture.

 How to Deploy a Custom Model

-• We collaborate with partners to train objects using their data.
+• We collaborate with partners to train objects.

 • Once approved, it’s rolled out to your designated geographies via an OTA update to Bee devices.